runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

 Precompiled Contracts
 ---------------------

--   `#precompiled` is a placeholder for the 9 pre-compiled contracts at addresses 1 through 9.
+-   `#precompiled` is a placeholder for the pre-compiled contracts of a given schedule.
+These contracts are located at contiguous addresses starting from 1.
+-   `#precompiledAccountsUB`  returns the highest address (upper bound) of the precompiled contract accounts
+-   `#precompiledAccountsSet` returns the set of addresses of the precompiled contract accounts

 ```k
     syntax NullStackOp   ::= PrecompiledOp